betaglot/plantabeta/docs/reference/Beta/BetaCode/Overview.md

 Motos are the objects and functions

-BetaScript can be used in Planting and Climbing, on Plantbeta.com and Klimbeta.com
+BetaCode can be used in Planting and Climbing, on Plantbeta.com and Klimbeta.com

 :::

-# 🔷 <beta>BetaScript</beta>
+# 🔷 <beta>BetaCode</beta>

-BetaScript is the Python package which is used to formally write Beta.
+BetaCode is the Python package which is used to formally write Beta.

 ## Philosophy
 ::: tip Bjarne Stroustrup to Lex Fridman